vineetkumar58/docker-containerization/Theory/README.md

 # 10th february
-previously we did using single stage , now using multi stage : for C file:
+previously we did using single stage , now using multi stage For C file:

 ![Java Run](10thfeb/1.png)